CS4224-Claps/project/README.md

 ```
 3. The experiment logs would be available in `logs/dd-mm_HH-MM`.
 The `DBTYPE` file will indicate which db it is on.

+**NOTE**: It is possible that the logs might end up in two folders, such as `logs/28-10_21-00`
+and `logs/28-10_21-01`.
+As a result, it is your responsibility to consolidate these logs
+into one common folder when running the performance metric retrieval.

 ## Performance

+In order to retrieve the performance metrics, `performance/main.py` should be run
+only when the experiment has completed.

 ```
 usage: main.py [-h] [-c CONFIG_FILE] -d DIRECTORY [-m MODE] [-s] [-x]